Signs and symptoms of acute myeloid leukemia

 Some patients have bone pain or joint pain caused by the buildup of leukemia cells in these areas.

 Leukemia cells may collect in the liver and spleen, causing them to enlarge.
 This may be noticed as a fullness or swelling of the belly.
 The lower ribs usually cover these organs, but when they are enlarged the doctor can feel them.

 Spread to the skin

 If leukemia cells spread to the skin, they can cause lumps or spots that may look like common rashes.
 A tumor-like collection of AML cells under the skin or other parts of the body is called a chloroma, granulocytic sarcoma, or myeloid sarcoma.
-Rarely, AML can present with only a chloroma and no leukemia cells in the bone marrow.
+Rarely, AML can first appear as only a chloroma with no leukemia cells in the bone marrow.